cilium/cilium/Documentation/helm-values.rst

      - Labels to be added to hubble-relay pods
      - object
      - ``{}``
+   * - hubble.relay.priorityClassName
+     - The priority class to use for hubble-relay
+     - string
+     - ``""``
    * - hubble.relay.replicas
      - Number of replicas run for the hubble-relay deployment.
      - int